Xin00163/Driftrock/README.md

 - Run `rspec` to make sure all tests are passing

 ## Approach
 The most important part to start this task was to fetch data from Driftrock API and stub the request in tests.
 To achieve this, I used 'httparty' as the http service gem and 'webmock' to stub the request.
-One of the problem I had was webmock required more pages t be stubbed.
+One of the problems I had was webmock required more pages to be stubbed.
 By stubbing page2 as an empty page, I was able to break the loop in fetch_all_data (api.rb) so that webmock would not ask me to stub more pages.

 I would like to separate user and purchase into two classes and add one data controller class as the user interface in the irb.